 Learning and knowledge figure prominently in scholarly entrepreneurship theories (Minniti & Bygrave, 2001).
 For example, relevant skills enabling entrepreneurs to start and run their own businesses are often seen as the outcome of learning - and entrepreneurs must learn continuously (e.g., from entrepreneurial failure, Cope, 2011).
 Entrepreneurial learning can, therefore, be defined as the process of acquiring and updating entrepreneurial skills and knowledge conducive to successful entrepreneurial behaviour.
-An important mechanism through which entrepreneurship education operates is entrepreneurial learning.
-However, it is essential to note that entrepreneurial learning can also happen outside of (formal) entrepreneurship education (e.g., informal education, peer learning, etc.).
+An important mechanism through which entrepreneurial learning can also happen outside of (formal) entrepreneurship education (e.g., informal education, peer learning, etc.).
 Besides such a narrow definition of entrepreneurial learning, early entrepreneurship education might also target students' level of interest in and motivation for entrepreneurship and their own entrepreneurial intentions (European Commission, 2017).
 It also implies that entrepreneurship education might need to target all students, not only those who are (already) interested in entrepreneurship.